Stranger6667/css-inline/README.md

 ## Extra materials

-If you want to know how this library was created & how it works internally, you could take a look at these articles:
+If you're interested in learning how this library was created and how it works internally, check out these articles:

 - [Rust crate](https://dygalo.dev/blog/rust-for-a-pythonista-2/)
 - [Python bindings](https://dygalo.dev/blog/rust-for-a-pythonista-3/)

 ## Support

-If you have anything to discuss regarding this library, please, join our [gitter](https://gitter.im/Stranger6667/css-inline)!
+If you have any questions or discussions related to this library, please join our [gitter](https://gitter.im/Stranger6667/css-inline)!

+## License

+This project is licensed under the terms of the <a href="LICENSE">MIT license</a>.